Getting Started

 AuthorPublic profile of the blog's author

-All content is returned as raw Markdown so you can render it with your own tooling.
+Content is returned as raw Markdown, and write endpoints accept Markdown too, so you author and render with your own tooling.

 Requirements